Gretica/Tracking_Cuban_Physicists/project.md

 ## **Feasibility and Scope**

-The relatively small size of the Faculty and its defined historical period (since **1962**) make this study **feasible**.
+The relatively small number of Cuban physicists and its defined graduation period (since **1962**) make this study **feasible**.
 With careful outreach, it is possible to locate and engage with a significant number of graduates.
 The creation of a **database** will support both this and future research stages.

 ---

 ## **Preliminary Results: Promotions from 2010 to 2024**

-Our initial data collection has focused on graduates from **2010 to 2024**, using information gathered from **professional and social networks**.
+Our initial data collection has focused on graduates from the Faculty of Physics at the University of Havana between **2010 to 2024**, using information gathered from **professional and social networks**.
 While this data is still being refined, it already reveals notable diversity in career paths and migration patterns.

 These preliminary results offer a **first glimpse** of the project's potential to document and analyze the real-life implications of studying Physics in Cuba.